How Does The South African Repo Rate Affect Your Loan?

 The South African Reserve Bank (SARB) supplies money to banks for public lending.
 The repo rate is the interest rate that the SARB uses to lend this money to commercial banks, also known as the repurchase rate.
 The SARB regulates the interest rates that banks charge consumers, to keep tabs on bank lending and inflation.
 Banks make a profit from lending money by having an interest rate higher than the repo rate.
 This is how the increase in the repo rate can affect how much interest you will have on a loan.

-The repo rate is currently 3.5% and had been cut in March 2020 by 1% due to the COVID-19 crisis.
+The repo rate, at the time of publication (August 2023), is 3.5% and had been cut in March 2020 by 1% due to the COVID-19 crisis.
 The SARB changes the repo rate to prevent inflation and to keep it between the 3% to 6% target range.
 The prime lending rate (from bank to consumer) is now at 8,75% from 9,75%.

 How does the repo rate affect your loan?